MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 7. Go back to the PC app, and then select **Next** in the wizard two times.

-8. In step 4 of the wizard, select the **Import** button to import the photo you took in step 6, and then drag it to the **Import photo anchor location** bin.
+8. In step 4 of the wizard, select the **Import** button to import the photo you took in step 6, and then drag it to the **Import photo of anchor location** box.
 Select **Next** when you're ready to move to the next step.

     ![Drag photo](media/drag-photo-digital-anchor.PNG "Drag photo")